 This article will provide a guide to how long it takes for a) a divorce application to finalise; b) a property settlement to be reached; and c) children’s matters to resolve, and will discuss options that are available for you to accelerate a resolution of your matter.

-- I. That your marriage has broken down irretrievably;
+- That your marriage has broken down irretrievably;

 months and 1 day (with some exceptions); and

-- III.
-If you have children, that their welfare has been properly and appropriately considered.
+- If you have children, that their welfare has been properly and appropriately considered.

-For more detailed information on the steps involved in making an application for divorce, and how long it is likely to take in the circumstances of your case, drop into our office for a free 30 minute consultation.
+For more detailed information on the steps involved in making an application for divorce, and how long it is likely to take in the circumstances of your case, contact us for a free 30-minute consultation.